-- (f) Effective period and time extension: - A master plan may be granted an effective period of up to ten years; and - (2) The authority may authorize two time extension of five years each.

-[Eff OCT 2 7 2012] (Auth: HRS §§206E-4, 206E-5, 206E-7) (Imp: HRS §§206E-4, 206E-5, 206E-7)
+- (f) Effective period and time extension: - A master plan may be granted an effective period of up to ten years; and - (2) The authority may authorize two [time extension] extensions, of five years each.
+[Eff 10/27/12; am and comp] (Auth: HRS \$\$206E-4, 206E-5, 206E-7) (Imp: HRS \$\$206E-4, 206E-5, 206E-7)

-§15-215-83 Completeness review. (a) Purpose.
-The purpose of the completeness review is to determine whether all required information is provided in a permit application.
+\$15-215-83 Completeness review. (a) Purpose.
+The purpose of the completeness review is to determine whether or not all required information is provided in a permit application.
 A completeness review shall not constitute a decision as to whether an application complies with the provisions of the rules.

 (b) Applicability.
-This section applies to all permit applications provided for in these rules.
+This section applies to all permit applications provided for in these rules [-, except rules clearance and temporary use permit applications.

 (c) Application materials.
-No application may be deemed complete unless all of the information required by forms published by the authority is included and all filing fees have been paid.
+No application may be deemed complete unless all of the information required by forms published by the authority and required for proper assessment of the request is included and all filing fees, where applicable, have been paid.
 The executive director shall ensure that application materials are made available in hardcopy format at the HCDA office and electronically via the internet.

 (d) Jurisdiction.
-All applications shall be reviewed by the executive director for completeness.
+All applications shall be reviewed by the executive director or designee for completeness.
 At the time of proposed filing and fee payment, the executive director may reject any application that omits information required by forms published by the HCDA.
 Once accepted for filing, the executive director's final determination on completeness of an application is appealable to the authority pursuant to section 15-215-86 (appeals).